oreilly-japan/OpenEndedCodebook/MinimalCriterionCoevolution/README.md

 ```
 #### options:
 - -n --name         : experiment name (default: default)
-- -b --boostrap     : to use boostrap namze (default: default)
+- -b --bootstrap    : to use bootstrap maze (default: default)
 - -g --generation   : number of iteration (default: 2000)
 - --agent-criteria  : minimal number to solve maze for each agent to survive (default: 1)
 - --maze-criteria   : minimal number of agent to solve for each maze to survive (default: 1)